 Tincture.
 The leaves and root of chicory can be macerated in alcohol to extract the antioxidant properties of the plant.
-Whe diluted in water, chicory tincture can help prevent liver damage.
+When diluted in water, chicory tincture can help prevent liver damage.

 Capsules.
 In supplemental form, chicory's inulin often decreases constipation due to its laxative properties.

 Chicory leaves can sometimes be found year-round at supermarkets that carry imports, but fresh leaves are easiest to find from midsummer to late autumn in grocery stores and farmers' markets.
-The latter often also carries fresh root at similar times, and premade "coffee" grounds are available at many specialized health stores.
+The latter often also carries fresh roots at similar times, and pre-made "coffee" grounds are available at many specialized health stores.

 Herbal Remedies & Supplements

-As an herbal remedy, mainly tincture, and as a supplement, in capsule form, chicory is still in the process of gaining a following, but it can be found via online retailers.
+As an herbal remedy (mainly as tinctures and capsules), chicory is still in the process of gaining a following, but it can be found via online retailers.
 As the dietary and medicinal benefits of the herb become more prominent, increased availability of supplements will surely follow.